Editor's Note: This post blog was originally posted in August 2021, and it has been updated with additional info in June 2022.

 A key consideration in the layout is visual hierarchy.
 The main points of information on a web page should be accessible at a glance.
 Where more detail is required, the user can then focus on the information provided under bold headings and logos that direct their eyes to where they need to be.
 Visual hierarchy is the art of determining which visual elements on a website should go where - and which of them need to stand out.

-Navigation: When somebody visits a website, they want to be able to move from point A to point B in a way that makes sense, flows naturally, and that doesn’t require them to search high and low for the right buttons.
-Navigational tools like menus and search bars enable navigation.
+Navigation: When people visit a website, they want to be able to move from point A to point B in a way that makes sense, flows naturally, and doesn’t require them to search high and low for the right buttons.
+Navigational tools like menus and search bars enable this.

 Graphics: Images, logos, icons, and images all fall under the general description - graphics.
 They must complement the site’s color palette as well as the company brand.